wwlorey/williamlorey.com/src/pages/social-media.md

+---
+title: "The Optimization of Social Media"
+---

 ## The Optimization of Social Media

-I'm torn.
 All around me, people are leading two lives: Digital and otherwise and I'm wrestling with the idea of continuing to use the social technologies that are second nature to many.